-Our pressure cycling technology uses internally developed instrumentation that is capable of cycling pressure between ambient and ultra-high levels at controlled temperatures and specific time intervals, to rapidly and repeatedly control the interactions of bio-molecules, such as deoxyribonucleic acid ("DNA"), ribonucleic acid ("RNA"), proteins, lipids and small molecules.
-Our laboratory instrument, the Barocycler®, and our internally developed consumables product line, which include our Pressure Used to Lyse Samples for Extraction ("PULSE") tubes, and other processing tubes, and application specific kits such as consumable products and reagents, together make up our PCT Sample Preparation System ("PCT SPS").
+Our pressure cycling technology uses internally developed instrumentation that is capable of cycling pressure between ambient and ultrahigh levels at controlled temperatures and specific time intervals, to rapidly and repeatedly control the interactions of bio-molecules, such as deoxyribonucleic acid ("DNA"), ribonucleic acid ("RNA"), proteins, lipids and small molecules.
+Our laboratory instrument, the Barocycler[®], and our internally developed consumables product line, which include our Pressure Used to Lyse Samples for Extraction ("PULSE") tubes, and other processing tubes, and application specific kits such as consumable products and reagents, together make up our PCT Sample Preparation System ("PCT SPS").

 We have experienced negative cash flows from operations with respect to our pressure cycling technology business since our inception.
-As of March 31, 2013, we did not have adequate working capital resources to satisfy our current liabilities and as a result we have substantial doubt about our ability to continue as a going concern.
-Based on our current projections, including equity financing completed subsequent to March 31, 2013, we believe our current cash resources will enable us to extend our cash resources to fund normal operations until the end of May 2013.
+As of June 30, 2013, we did not have adequate working capital resources to satisfy our current liabilities and as a result we have substantial doubt about our ability to continue as a going concern.
+Based on our current projections, including equity and debt financing completed subsequent to June 30, 2013, we believe our current cash resources will enable us to fund normal operations until the end of September 2013.
+During the quarter ended June 30, 2013 the Company signed agreements to borrow \$275,000, \$100,000 and \$500,000 from three lenders on April 11, 2013, May 24, 2013 and June 6, 2013, respectively.
+Through August 1, 2013, we have received \$192,500, \$100,000, and \$250,000 under these agreements.
+There is no guaranty that the Company will receive the amounts remaining under these agreements.
+We also received \$160,000 in a one year note from an existing shareholder on August 8, 2013.
 Please see Note 6, Subsequent Events.

-We need substantial additional capital to fund normal operations in periods beyond the end of May 2013.
+We need substantial additional capital to fund normal operations in periods beyond September 2013.
 If we are able to obtain additional capital or otherwise increase our revenues, we may increase spending in specific research and development applications and engineering projects and may hire additional sales personnel or invest in targeted marketing programs.
 In the event that we are unable to obtain financing on acceptable terms, or at all, we will likely be required to cease our operations, pursue a plan to sell our operating assets, or otherwise modify our business strategy, which could materially harm our future business prospects.